maplibre/maplibre-gl-leaflet/README.md

 - No rotation / bearing / pitch support
 - Slower performances: When using maplibre-gl-leaflet, maplibre-gl-js is set as not interactive.
 Leaflet receives the touch/mouse events and updates the maplibre-gl-js map behind the scenes.
 Because maplibre-gl-js doesn't redraw as fast as Leaflet, the map can seem slower.
+- MapLibre restricts the maximum latitude of the map in a stricter way then Leaflet.
+In order to maximize compatibility it it is recommended to set a `maxBounds: [[180, -Infinity], [-180, Infinity]]` and `maxBoundsViscosity: 1` on your Leaflet `Map` to prevent users from panning past the minimum and maximum latitude supported by MapLibre.
+- Setting `minZoom: 1` is also recommended to reduce some issues with the map syncing at zoom level 0.

 On the bright side, the maplibre-gl-leaflet binding will allow you to use all the leaflet features and plugins.